Fondaparinux

 Fondaparinux (trade name Arixtra) is an anticoagulant medication chemically related to low molecular weight heparins.
-It is marketed by GlaxoSmithKline.
+It is marketed by Viatris.
 A generic version developed by Alchemia is marketed within the US by Dr. Reddy's Laboratories.

 Medical uses

 Clinically, it is used for the prevention of deep vein thrombosis in patients who have had orthopedic surgery as well as for the treatment of deep vein thrombosis and pulmonary embolism.

 Fondaparinux is similar to enoxaparin in reducing the risk of ischemic events at nine days, but it substantially reduces major bleeding and improves long-term mortality and morbidity.

 It has been investigated for use in conjunction with streptokinase.

 Comparison to other agents

 One potential advantage of fondaparinux over LMWH or unfractionated heparin is that the risk for heparin-induced thrombocytopenia (HIT) is substantially lower.
 Furthermore, there have been case reports of fondaparinux being used to anti-coagulate patients with established HIT as it has no affinity for PF4.
 However, its renal excretion precludes its use in patients with renal dysfunction.

 Unlike direct factor Xa inhibitors, it mediates its effects indirectly through antithrombin III, but unlike heparin, it is selective for factor Xa.